stefanuebe/vaadin-fullcalendar/docs/main/home.md

 # FullCalendar web component addon
 This addon is an integration of the FullCalendar as a Flow component.
-It is based on the latest version of the FullCalendar library 6.x.
+It is based on the version 6.1.6 of the FullCalendar library.

 ## Requirements / versions / support
 The addon is built against Vaadin 14.x and Java 8, but is intended to be used with the latest major Vaadin version